Truchas, New Mexico: Overview

 Straddling a high ridge, the community began as the Nuestra Señora del Rosario, San Fernando y Santiago del Rio de las Truchas Grant, a Spanish land grant in 1754 and, due to its geography and location, remained a relatively unchanged outpost over the centuries.
 The land grant is commonly known as the Truchas Land Grant, gaining its name from the river that provides the water for irrigation of the land.
 Truchas is the Spanish word for trout.

 Nuestra Señora del Rosario is also the name of the early nineteenth-century church in the center of the village.
 The church contains two large altar-screens (reredos) by the renowned santero Pedro Antonio Fresquis.
 One screen is dated 1821, and there are other fine examples of early nineteenth-century santero art in the church.

-The community remains remote, located at 8000 feet above sea level.
+The community remains remote, located at 8000 feet, or higher, above sea level.
 A paved road did not enter the community till the early 1970s.
 These very same issues made the community attractive to artists moving to Northern New Mexico for its thriving arts scene, particularly after Robert Redford's The Milagro Beanfield War (1988) was filmed there.
-The arrival of the artist has altered the traditional pace of agricultural life among the original Spanish settlers, at times leading to tensions, which have more recently receded.
+Due to the influx artists and artisans moving to the area, several art galleries have also been built or established.
+The arrival of artists and artisans has altered the traditional pace of agricultural life among the original Spanish settlers, at times leading to tensions, which have more recently receded.
 There are also a number of vacation and second homes in the village and in the surrounding area.
+The area’s population is older than national average as many younger residents move away for education or job opportunities, and the existing adult population ages into seniority.

 Because the community had remained unchanged for so long, it still operates under many of the original Spanish land grant bylaws; for example, cars must share the roads with livestock.

 The community has close views of the Truchas Peaks (nearly 5,000 feet above the community) and of the Española Valley.